syncfusion-content/fileformat-docs/File-Formats/XlsIO/FAQ.md

   {% endtabs %}

-## How to import data table with its datatype using template markers?
+## How to import data table with its data type using template markers?

-You can import data table with its datatype using template markers by setting the **VariableTypeAction** to None.
+You can import data table with its data type using template markers by setting the **VariableTypeAction** to None.
 The following code snippet illustrates this.

 {% tabs %}